+44 (0) 207 252 3900 [email protected]

 Creating a specific mood and having a story in the background will help the pictures to have life behind them which is where using a photoshoot location adds to the image.
 A dynamic background can enhance the quality of a shoot just as much as possessing years of training behind the lens.
 However, it is important to choose locations that adhere to the mood of the shoot.
 The setting should compliment the model in addition to working with the photographic style that you are pursuing.
 Making poor decisions regarding the setting can lead to a struggle between what you are shooting and the end results that you desire.
 The setting also requires considering your light sources.
 Outdoor settings can be especially challenging in this regard.
 The proper light may only be available during a certain time of day.

 Unfortunately, we can’t adjust the sun’s light.
 What we can do, however, is use a reflector to brighten up a subject’s face.
-Reflectors will utilize different types of surfaces, usually white, gold, and silver in order to brighten up the subjects.
+Reflectors will utilise different types of surfaces, usually white, gold, and silver in order to brighten up the subjects.
 Silver and white both have their unique uses.
 Gold should specifically be use only in outdoor situations, as it looks strange indoors.
 Silver and white will banish some of the shadows that were making your subject look sinister.

 Some of the best images that a photographer can take come from using spontaneity and natural lighting to their advantage.
 These elements are especially powerful when working in an outdoor setting where natural exuberance and the raw beauty of materials are the most important elements for the photographer to capture.
 However, shooting in an outdoor setting with only the aid of natural lighting requires a more intimate knowledge of one’s equipment.
 In these situations, the success of the shot often hinges on the proper use of aperture, exposure, filters, and other manual elements.
 An experienced photographer is wise to take the time to scout the location and experiment with the kinds of results that they can expect using their equipment and the natural light that will be present at the time of the shoot.

-Remember when you were little, how your favorite thing was to be stuck in a stiff chair and made to sit absolutely still and silent?
+Remember when you were little, how your favourite thing was to be stuck in a stiff chair and made to sit absolutely still and silent?
 Of course you don’t!
 Kids hate sitting still and being quiet.
 If you encourage them to move around the environment, whether it’s an indoor studio or an outdoor playground, there will be a time when they’ll find something that intrigues them, and they’ll naturally pause to investigate it up close….
 That’s your moment to shoot.

 A sterile, empty photography studio is not likely to inspire much response from your subjects.
 If you’re working indoors, stock the set with toys, pillows, boxes, picture books, anything that might spark their imagination and help them forget to be camera-shy.
 The outdoors is full of wonderful settings for your kids photoshoot.
 Kids are in their element sharing a porch swing, exploring a botanical garden, finding shells on a beach or feeding giraffes at the zoo.
 If you have pets (and patience), letting them be part of the picture can create immediate spontaneity and bring out your kids natural playfulness and affection.